miohtama/sublime-helper/README.rst

 Installing shell script and terminal helpers
 -----------------------------------------------

-Make sure Sublime Text is closed in this point.
+Make sure Sublime Text has Package Control installed (see above) and Sublime Text is closed in this point.

 Install config importer and shell helpers.
 This will create *sublime-helper* folder in your home directory::